 The Tragedy of the Commons

-Or perhaps you have a channel sales partner, plus a direct sales team.
+Let’s say you have a channel sales partner, plus a direct sales team.
 Selling rules have not been carefully defined.
 In an important sales region, prospects begin to be approached by both your direct team and your channel partner.
 As the direct team realizes it is competing with a channel partner for customers, the team starts to blitz the region.
 In response, the channel partner does the same.
 Soon, the channel partner and direct sales team are tripping over each other, selling to the same prospects.
 These prospects quickly become fed up, kicking both of you out.
 The rich field of prospects becomes overstressed, degrading performance for everyone.
 The final straw is broken when you learn that price wars have broken out between channel and direct.

-These are examples of the tragedy of the commons archetype.
+This is an example of the tragedy of the commons archetype.
 Ecologist Garrett Hardin coined the phrase in 1968.
 He shared the example of herdsmen pasturing sheep in a village commons.
 When one herdsman brings his sheep into the commons, they eat to fulfillment with no harm done.
 But then another herdsman, who has been grazing sheep on his own land, figures to save by letting his sheep into the commons.
 More flocks follow, until the commons is filled with sheep.
 At that point, the sheep are eating so much grass, the food supply collapses.
 As the hungry sheep dig up the grass from the roots, the entire lawn dies off, leaving all sheep hungry.
 That’s the tragedy of the commons.

 It looks like this: